 I quickly realized that large size and low height models are useful as trays for containing pieces during construction, for example.
 I made bigger ones, which I still commonly use today.

-When I started having a certain number of loose boxes, the need for a higher level of storage became apparent.
+The boxes were a good start, but now I needed a place to store them.
 I started experimenting with a module system similar to Papi Max, using the same LASER cutting manufacturing technique as for the boxes.
 It wasn’t perfect but it was very encouraging and motivated me to continue.

 A photo showing closed drawers, clearly showing the individual modules that house each drawer